 Students should file the petitions as soon as possible.
 The petition must be filed no later than one year following the awarding of the original grade.

 Withholding of Student Records

-Students, or former students, who have been provided with written notice that they have failed to pay a proper financial obligation shall have grades, transcripts, diploma, and registration privileges withheld.
+Students, or former students, who have failed to pay a proper financial obligation shall have grades, transcripts, diplomas and registration privileges withheld.